HYGiPac R2

 The HYGiPac R2 filling and handling process is designed for total control of the bag during operation.
 This provides peace of mind to the plant owner whilst reducing risk of stoppages which improves the overall operating efficiency of the powder packing plant.

 Bags are loaded in stacks onto the infeed conveyor where they are automatically fed into the filling area.
 The bag is presented to the filling system which takes over and fills to the final weight using our bottom up filling technology.
 Once final weight is reached, the bag is automatically passed to the closing system where the surplus air is removed and the top seal is closed before passing to the integrated process weigher.
-Bags passing the weight target will be further processed downstream.
+Bags then exit the machine for further downstream processing.

 Fully automatic powder filling for low production capacity plants.
 The HYGiPac R1 ensures high quality filling of sensitive food powders are rates up to 3MT/hr.